nogards95TG/hermes-mq/CONTRIBUTING.md

 ### Code Style

-We use ESLint and Prettier for code formatting.
+We use Prettier for code formatting.
 Run:

 ```bash
 # Check formatting